“An intelligent heart acquires knowledge, and the ear of the wise seeks knowledge.”

-Begin exercising your courage muscles today by experiencing the knowledge of God as you apply His Word to our life!
+Exercise your courage muscles today by experiencing the knowledge of God as you apply His Word to our life.

 - Choose a book of the Bible to read.

-- Pray and ask God for wisdom, discernment, and to challenge you through His Word.
+- Pray: Ask God for wisdom, discernment, and to challenge you through His Word.

-- Observe each passage carefully and look for timeless life lessons you can apply to your life.
+- Interpret: Look for timeless life lessons you can apply to your life.

-- Identify changes you need to make by answering the following questions:
+- Apply: Identify changes you need to make by answering the following questions:

 - a) What is God encouraging me to do?